symfony/symfony-docs/best_practices.rst

 If you use the :ref:`default services.yaml configuration <service-container-services-load-example>`, most services will be configured automatically.
-However, in some edge cases you'll need to configure services (or parts of them) manually.
+However, in some edge cases you will need to configure services (or parts of them) manually.

-YAML is the format recommended configuring services because it's friendly to newcomers and concise, but Symfony also supports XML and PHP configuration.
+YAML is the format recommended configuring services because it is friendly to newcomers and concise, but Symfony also supports XML and PHP configuration.

 Use Attributes to Define the Doctrine Entity Mapping